Working in the arena of human sex trafficking...

 assurance and conviction of God’s sovereignty, not only in the midst of trials,

-affliction, every trial I walk through is within His sovereign purpose to make
+affliction, every trial I walk through is, as James tells us, within His sovereign purpose to make

-It’s this understanding that keeps the Abegg family moving forward in difficult times, knowing that every beat of our hearts, and the daily needs we encounter are in the Lord’s hands.
+It’s an understanding and hope in a good and sovereign God that keeps the Abegg family moving forward into the seemingly impenetrable darkness, knowing that every beat of our hearts and the daily needs we encounter are ultimately, and eternally in the Lord’s hands.

-where our hope is placed, day-by-day, until we have no more days.
+where our hope is placed, day-by-day, until we have no more days on this earth.

 Please